bparanj/crystal/electronics/book/law-of-completeness.md

    - In a simple circuit like this, there's no separate control unit
    - The resistor partly serves a control function by limiting current

+   If you use a switch.
+Does it become a control unit?

 5. Interface: The wires connecting components
    - While not one of the four main parts in the Law of System Completeness, the wires serve as interfaces between components

+   Why is wire an interface.
+This seems wrong.
+It is more like transmission.

 This circuit demonstrates most elements of a complete technical system according to TRIZ: